Alee14/shiftos-website/public/assets/downloads/README.md

-# Where did all the download go?
+# Where did all the downloads go?
 It is now relocated at https://files.shiftos.dev as some files are too large for this repository